binsec/icse2021-artifact992/README.md

 ```shell
 make all
 ```
-*It could take some times between each output (2-10 minutes depending on hardware capabilities).*
+*It could take some times between each output (2-10 minutes depending on hardware capabilities).
+Overall, running `make all` will take between 5 and 20 minutes.*

 It will sequentially call ***RUSTInA*** on:
 1. the example from **II.
 CONTEXT AND MOTIVATION**;